-But there are some steps you can take to weed out any wrong career choices, before you commit to one for a lifetime.
 Here are some ways to decide on a career that you will love.

 - Pay attention to the job market: When you’re researching different careers, add the Bureau of Labor Statistics website to your list of references.
-There you will find out everything: what you do in a career, how to get there, how much you’ll get paid, and the job outlook through the next eight years.
+There you will find out everything: what you do in a career, how to get there, how much you’ll get paid, and the job outlook through the next several years.
 You may want to avoid careers that are becoming obsolete.

 - Do I believe in myself—for real?